toh12/amt_old_v3/README.md

 cannot be made public at this time, as the patching of files of a online PvP game could lead to an incease in hackers in a game that is still being monatized.
 As a result the code cannot be compiled unless you were to reverse engineer the game and implement the APCL library yourself.
-Demonstrations are available on request.
+However, d demonstrations are available on request.

 # Comments on the code